michaelquigley/sessionmixer/README.md

 - **Output VU meters** - Shows the mix output levels and configured outputs
 - **Mute button** - Disconnects outputs (routes to "Off") when muted
 - **Device faders** - One fader per device with input VU meters

+**VU Waterfall:** Click on any channel title (device name or output label) to toggle a scrolling level history display beside the VU meter.
+The waterfall shows level over time, with newest samples at the bottom scrolling upward.

 ### Behavior